PRODUCTIONS/PROJECTS & ASSESSMENT:

 |Reflection & Recursion||Postings include many examples of reflection and recursion and how these processes change thinking and acting in practice.||Postings have a couple examples of reflection and recursion.
 Shares reflections with classmates.||Postings do not include examples of reflection or recursion|

-- Design your own Learning Adventure: For this projects, students will use new media (or combinations of new and old media) to design their own learning adventure, driven by your own creative purposes and your own social, critical, and/or research interests.
-For example, you may create a digital (documentary) film, a multimodal document (e.g., iBook) based on research matters/interests that are significant to you; you may develop a digital game or a digital learning tool (App).
-This ‘tool’ can be a curriculum resource, a knowledge-sharing system, etc – depending on your own needs, interests and purposes.
-This project should engage and extend the theoretical and pedagogical understanding of what it might mean to critically/creatively use technological affordances for (educational) purposes and/or participatory (social/community/democratic) ends.
-Over the first few weeks, I will model projects other students have done – but every project is unique, as it will be determined by you.
+Design your own Technology Based Learning/Inquiry Adventure: For this final project, students will use new media (or combinations of new and old media) to design their own learning adventure, driven by your own inquiry questions, creative purposes or research interests.
+This project should engage and extend the theoretical and pedagogical understanding of what it might mean to critically and creatively use technological affordances for critical and creative (educational) purposes and/or personal & community aims.
+Over the first few weeks, I will model projects other students have done in the past – and every project is unique, as the inquiry is ‘open-ended’, and the form of the final project will be determined by you.

-Proposal for Projects Due by End of Week 6 (or Earlier)
+Proposal for Final Technology Adventure Projects Due by End of Week 6 (or Earlier)

-1) Identify the challenge you will be presenting to yourself: the research question/s, creative challenge, or intervention you will engage (with a brief rationale).
-Why does it matter?
+1) Identify the challenge you will be presenting to yourself: the research question/s, methods and modes of inquiry, and creative challenge you will engage (with a brief rationale).
+Why does it matter to you?

-2) What Media will you will use to produce your project (what are you going to create? how? what media tools will you use?)
+2) What technology tools will you will use to produce your project (what are you going to create? how? what media tools will you use?).

-3) Production Plan: Brief sketch or script indicating how you will get this project done (brief group action-plan, next steps, individual contributions to the project, a work schedule/timeline for completion.
+3) Production Plan: Brief sketch or script indicating how you will get this project done (action-plan, next steps, what you need to learn, a schedule/timeline for completion).

 Final Class Day: Work-in-Progress Presentations:

-In your groups. you will present snapshots of your Production Project.
-Think of this as a tour of your media project – to show your peers what research trajectory and/or creative challenge (e.g. digital game) you presented to yourself, what you learned, and what you designed/created, and why it matters.
+You will present snapshots of your Technology Project.
+Think of this as a tour of your media project – to show your peers what research trajectory and/or creative challenge (e.g. digital game, documentary film, community resource) you presented to yourself, what you learned, and what you designed/created, and why it matters to you.

 You will briefly reflect upon what and how you learned (through the process of research, development, and production) and to briefly connect that experience to course themes, theories, and readings!